ConradIrwin/em-imap/README.md

 ### Connecting

 Before you can communicate with an IMAP server, you must first connect to it.
 There are three connection parameters, the hostname, the port number, and whether to use SSL/TLS.
-As with every method in EM::IMAP, `EM::IMAP.connect` returns a [deferrable](http://eventmachine.rubyforge.org/docs/DEFERRABLES.html) enhanced by the [deferrable\_gratification](https://github.com/samstokes/deferrable_gratification) library.
+As with every method in EM::IMAP, `EM::IMAP::Client#connect` returns a [deferrable](http://eventmachine.rubyforge.org/docs/DEFERRABLES.html) enhanced by the [deferrable\_gratification](https://github.com/samstokes/deferrable_gratification) library.

 For example, to connect to Gmail's IMAP server, you can use the following snippet: